 Art Elements - 10/10

-A relaxing and easy to play farming, building, and town management simulation with plenty of cute characters.
+A fun, relaxing and easy-to-play RPG and simulation game with plenty of cute characters.
 It’s a playful romp that’s certain to evoke memories of your favorite titles, in a way that’s totally fresh and engaging.
-I am looking forward to playing the final version of this game.

 - Endless replayability